Somapura Mahavihara: Protection

 Somapura was designated a UNESCO World Heritage Site in 1985.
 Since then, a series of UNESCO missions have regularly visited the site and helped with the project.
 Moreover, the UN body prepared a master plan, involving US$5.6 million.
+A museum was built near the monastery for public display and research.

 The terracotta artworks in the site have suffered from serious damage as a result of "lack of proper maintenance, shortage of manpower, fund constraint and heavy rainfall and the major problem is the corruption in Bangladesh."
 Furthermore, poor water drainage accompanied by high levels of salinity in the soils has contributed to decay the terracotta sculptures.
 Other threats include uncontrolled vegetation, vandalism, climate conditions, and public trespassing and encroachment.

+Recent scholarship suggests that the management of Somapura Mahavihara has historically favored "museumification", the preservation of physical remains, at the expense of its intangible spiritual significance, calling for a shift that recognizes the site as a living sacred landscape rather than a static archaeological relic.